 CAT 2018 - Must read books for Preparation: To prepare for an exam, books are the best source as they enhance knowledge and provide insights about a topic.
 Preparing for a highly competitive exam like CAT, aspirants often face the problem of plenty.
 There is no dearth of books and resources, but to choose the right one, and preparing strategically along with adequate practice is the key to success.
 To help aspirants crack CAT 2018, Careers360 brings to you must read books for CAT preparation.

-CAT 2017 is likely to be announced in the fourth week of July by IIM Calcutta, the conducting body this year, and the CAT application process is expected to begin from the first week of August.
-Following last year's trend, CAT 2017 will be conducted tentatively in the first week of December 2017.
-With few months left for the big test day, it is time to roll up the sleeves and plan out a strategic CAT study plan.
+CAT 2018 is likely to be announced in the fourth week of July by IIM Calcutta, the conducting body this year, and the CAT application process will begin from the first week of August.
+CAT 2018 will be conducted on November 25, 2018 (Sunday).
+With around six months left for the big test day, it is time to roll up the sleeves and plan out a strategic CAT study plan.
 But one must also be cautious in selecting the right books.
 Careers360 bring to you the must read books for CAT preparation for its three different sections namely, Quantitative Aptitude (QA), Data Interpretation & Logical Reasoning (DI & LR) and Verbal and Reading Comprehension (VRC).

 This section tests the problem-solving approach of the aspirants.
 With high difficulty level, QA covers topics like Arithmetic, Algebra, Geometry, Number System, Modern Mathematics and other questions related to Higher Maths.
 The top books to prepare for this section of CAT are: